-Waukesha State Bank, a full-service community bank with 13 locations in Waukesha County, awarded twenty $1,000 scholarships to incoming freshmen at Carroll University.
+Waukesha State Bank has awarded 20, $1,000 scholarships to incoming freshmen at Carroll University.

-Waukesha State Bank began their Carroll University scholars program in 1996 to support Carroll students, from Waukesha County high schools, in their freshmen year.
+Waukesha State Bank began their Carroll University scholars’ program in 1996 to support Carroll students, from Waukesha County, in their freshmen year.
 Scholarships are awarded based on extracurricular activities, community service, and job experience.
-To date, the program has impacted over 350 Carroll students.
+To date, the program has impacted over 480 Carroll students.

-“We are grateful for Waukesha State Bank’s continued commitment to Carroll University and our students,” stated Melissa Baxter, director of foundation and corporate relations for Carroll University.
-“Through the years, many of the local students supported by Waukesha State Bank have stayed in the area and continued their impact through work, family and volunteerism.”
+“We are grateful for Waukesha State Bank’s continued commitment to Carroll University and our students,” said Dawn Scott, vice president of enrollment for Carroll University.
+“Through the years, many of the local students supported by Waukesha State Bank scholarships have stayed in the area and continued their impact through work, family and volunteerism.”